k0sproject/k0s/docs/configuration.md

 k0s can be installed without a config file.
 In that case the default configuration will be used.
 You can, though, create and run your own non-default configuration (used by the k0s controller nodes).

+k0s supports providing only partial configurations.
+In case of partial configuration is provided, k0s will use the defaults for any missing values.

 1. Generate a yaml config file that uses the default settings.

     ```shell